by Bruce Wells | May 26, 2025 | This Week in Petroleum History

 May 24, 1920 – Huntington Beach Oilfield discovered in California

-A Standard Oil Company well discovered the Huntington Beach oilfield.
-The beach town’s population grew from 1,500 to 5,000 within a month of the well drilled near Clay Avenue and Golden West Street.
-By November 1921 the field had 59 producing wells with daily production of 16,500 barrels of oil.
-Development activities and speculators drew national attention to this expansion of the Los Angeles oilfield.
+A Standard Oil Company of California exploratory well discovered the Huntington Beach oilfield.
+The beach town’s population grew from 1,500 to 5,000 within a month of the well drilled at Clay Avenue and Golden West Street.

-Huntington Beach produced more than 16 million barrels of oil in 1964, according to a 1991 Orange County Register article, which added that as oil production peaked, “the pressure of explosive population growth began pushing the wells off land that had become more valuable as sites for housing.”
+By 2000, the giant oilfield had produced more than one billion barrels of oil, according to the Orange County Register, which noted that as production peaked, “the pressure of explosive population growth began pushing the wells off land that had become more valuable as sites for housing.”

 _______________________